Clock Tower Animation – The Horgan Brothers Collection

-The Youghal Clock Tower is a light hearted and playful exploration of the possibilities of animation in its infancy.
-In this short the well-known landmark is depicted dancing into frame as the clock gate comes to life, spinning and dancing through the main street of the Cork town.
-It should be noted that 1910 is the film’s estimated date of production; while it dates from this period, the exact year is unknown.
+The Youghal Clock Tower is a light-hearted and playful exploration of the possibilities of animation in its infancy.
+In this short, the well-known landmark is depicted dancing into frame as the clock gate comes to life, spinning and dancing through the main street of the Cork town.
 It is likely that James Horgan was one of the earliest animators in Irish film history, as he experimented with film production techniques including stop-motion animation and the use of models, as well as retouching still photographs.

 Notes by Experimental Film Club.